Herb Cottage Gift Sales

 Herb Cottage History

-In 1904, the former Herb Cottage building was completed for use as the Baptistry for the future Cathedral.
-It is one of the oldest buildings on the Close.
-It fell into disrepair some years after the cornerstone for the Cathedral was laid in 1907.
+The former Herb Cottage building was completed in 1904 for use as the Baptistry for the future Cathedral.
+It is one of the oldest buildings on the Cathedral Close.

 Help us Keep the